RobolinkInc/doc-v2/docs/codrone-mini/blockly/Junior/05-Sound/01-play-note.md

 ##### Description

-Plays a note for a specified amount of time using the CoDrone mini.
+Plays a note for a specified amount of time using the buzzer on the CoDrone Mini controller.

 ##### Parameters
 ![play note params](playnote_params.png)
-**note**: note range from C3 to B7, EndOfType, Mute, Fin <br />
+**note**: note range from C3 to B7 <br />
-**duration**: duration of the note in seconds. any positive integer
+**duration**: positive integer in seconds

 ##### Returns